purvanyaTyagi/Dummy_Compiler/README.md

 This is a sample code that will run on the current stage of the compiler.

-The compiler's semantic analyzer is not yet complete, and so there are bugs and issues to be fixed as of now.

 ## What have I learned so far?

 - **Tokenisation**: How to break input source code into tokens (identifiers, numbers, keywords, symbols), handling whitespace and new line characters efficiently.